shovanch/fullstack-web-developer-path/README.md

 ## How to use the guide
 * To start using the guide, fork the repo.
-* See [example repo](https://github.com/shovanch/web-developer-journey) for how to fill it up

 ## Notes
 * This is a template.
 You can customize it, add or remove courses as per your choices.